- navigate_next Services

 Such a unique feature allows SPILLO-PBSS to overcome the main drawback of traditional approaches, which are liable to miss, for example, off-target proteins responsible for adverse effects of a drug, whenever their binding sites are not already in a suitable conformation for the binding event (see Table 2 of the reference paper for a comparison with other related available methods).

-A list of the potential target and off-target proteins of the drug is then provided by the software, ranked according to a score representing the similarity between their PBSs and the RBS.
-Many structural details concerning both the amino acid residues included in the PBSs and their interactions with the drug are also provided by the software.
+A list of the potential target and off-target proteins of the drug is then provided by the software, along with many structural details concerning their potential binding sites.

 - Fast identification of target and off-target proteins of a drug on a proteome-wide scale